radio24/TorBox/README.md

 [![Latest Release](https://img.shields.io/github/release/radio24/torbox.svg?style=flat-square)](https://github.com/radio24/TorBox/releases/latest)
 - - -
 # TorBox
-TorBox is an easy to use, anonymizing router based on a Raspberry Pi.
-TorBox creates a separate WiFi that routes the encrypted network data over the Tor network.
+TorBox is an easy to use, anonymizing router based on Raspberry Pi, which also runs on Debian and Ubuntu based systems.
+TorBox can create a separate WiFi that routes the encrypted network data over the Tor network.
+However, TorBox also supports clients that are connected with a cable.
 Additionally, TorBox helps to publish data easily and safely through Onion Services.
-The type of client (desktop, laptop, tablet, mobile, etc.) and operating system on the client do not matter.
+The type of client (desktop, laptop, tablet, mobile, etc.) and operating system on the client don’t matter.

 For more information, visit the [TorBox website](https://www.torbox.ch).<br />
 * **TorBox Image** (about 1.25 GB): [v.0.5.3 (17.12.2023)](https://www.torbox.ch/data/torbox-20231217-v053.gz) – [SHA-256 values](https://www.torbox.ch/?page_id=1128)<br />